MileHacker Logo

 Beaches

-Designated beach areas on the Oka and Volga rivers, as well as city lakes, become popular spots for swimming and sunbathing during warm summer months.
+Designated coastal zones on the Oka and Volga rivers, along with city lakes, become popular spots for swimming and sunbathing during warm summer months.

 Maximizing Your Sightseeing

-For a more structured experience, consider booking a city tour through GetYourGuide, which presents options for various interests and durations.
+For a more structured experience, an option is to book a city tour through GetYourGuide, which presents options for various interests and durations.